mszegedy/plea/story/ch-6.md

 "I'm just asking because none of the steel ones are idols."

-"Oh," said Vasilisa, unsheathing various other knives in turn to find each in an advanced state of decay. "...can we turn one into one?"
+"Oh," said Vasilisa, unsheathing various other knives in turn to find each in an advanced state of decay. "…can we turn one into one?"

 "What, like, bind a spirit ourselves?
 To a steel knife?"